-With the last month of the year winding down and Christmas shopping ever looming, we thought we would cover our 12 days of Christmas as HR Industry tips influenced and inspired by our colleagues, customers and influential people who have changed the way we think about HR in 2019.
+2020 is almost over and I think most of us see that as a relief.
+With the last moments of the year winding down, we thought we would cover our 12 days of Christmas as HR Industry tips influenced and inspired by our colleagues, customers and influential people who have changed the way we think about HR in 2021.

 1. Get organized for the year ahead

-Validating budgets, reviewing the year, Christmas parties... the end of the year is busy.
-This is why anticipating the next few months is essential to productivity and performance.
-The holiday season can, and perhaps should, be used to start the new year on a clean slate: tidy your desk, empty your drawers, archive and delete your old emails (extra eco-friendly points for that), and try and resolve one last issue before the year is done.
-End on an accomplishment and start with the resolution to enter new year more organized and more productive than ever!
+Validating budgets, reviewing the year, etc., the end of the year is busy and this one may bring extra room and context to reflect on.
+This is why anticipating the next few months (as much as we can in this current vibe) is essential to productivity and performance.
+The holiday season can, and perhaps should, be used to start the new year on a clean slate: tidy your (home) workspace, empty your drawers, archive and delete your old emails (extra eco-friendly points for that), and try and resolve one last issue before the year is done.
+End on an accomplishment and start with the resolution to enter the new year more organized and more productive than ever!

 2. Review your recruiting strategy

 While this tip can take numerous forms and can span as wide or be as narrow as you want it to be, we have turned our attention to inbound recruiting.
 This methodology thrives on good quality content and creating an attractive, engaging and dynamic persona for your company and department, effectively flipping the recruitment dynamic.
+Yes, there have been layoffs, furloughs, people getting tired of their jobs and looking for change resulting in larger numbers of applications coming in.
+Yet, your employer brand still matters to attract the best of the best.
 Encouraging prospective candidates to come to you rather than actively seeking them out will certainly pay dividends in the long run for you and your wider team.

 3. Budget for next year